 How to Make Gorgonzola Steak Salad

 You will start by getting the steak marinating, so head to our post for the best steak marinade ever and get that going first.
-Then these are the steps for making this salad:
+Once the steak is soaking up all that flavor, follow these steps to make the perfect salad:

 - Grill the steak as stated in the same post and let it rest before slicing it.

-- Char the corn on the grill and when it is cool enough to handle, cut the kernels off the cob.
+- Char the corn on the grill and once it is cool enough to handle, cut the kernels off the cob.

 - Add the steak to the top of the salad and sprinkle with the gorgonzola.